RH_New_Logic_leather_1[Newspaper]

 Flammability

-You should always check if the chair you are purchasing is made from materials that are flammability tested and certified.
-Look out for BS EN 1021: 1–2 (Cigarette & match) as a minimum requirement.
+Before buying a chair, make sure it's made from materials that have been tested and certified for fire safety.
+Look for at least BS EN 1021: 1–2 (Cigarette & match) as a minimum requirement.

 Light fastness